Zm-zM/Zm-zM.github.io/_includes/about/en.md

-> Your time is limited, so don’t waste it living someone else’s life.
+> There is only one heroism in the world: to see the world as it is and to love it.

 Welcome to my personal technology blog.<br/>
 Every step of my programming learning is recorded here.<br/>